What is Placement in Money Laundering?

 4: Trade-Based Laundering:

-Trade-based laundering at the placement stage involves manipulating the price, quantity, or quality of a trade transaction to move money across borders.
+Trade-based laundering involves manipulating the price, quantity, or quality of a trade transaction to move money across borders.
 This method is often used with other money laundering techniques to further obscure the origin of illicit funds.
 By over or under-invoicing goods and services, money launderers can move significant amounts of money while making the transactions appear as legitimate trade activities.

 Each presents challenges for financial institutions and regulatory bodies aiming to detect and prevent money laundering.
 A thorough understanding of these methods is the first step toward effective anti-money laundering strategies.